 - Begin slowly adding the sugar, one tablespoon at a time, until all the sugar has been added.
 Allow about 20-30 seconds between each addition of the sugar before adding the next.
 Increased the speed and whisk until stiff peaks form, and you can no longer feel sugar crystals when you rub a little bit of the meringue between your fingers.
-Add the lemon juice (or vinegar or cream of tartar) and whisk to combine.
+Add the lemon juice (or vinegar or cream of tartar) and vanilla and whisk to combine.

 - Remove from the mixer and sift the cornstarch over the meringue and fold throughout.
 Dump onto a parchment-lined baking sheet and shape into a round that's about 4-6 inches high, using a large spatula.
 Create a crater in the middle and then use a smaller angled spatula to create texture along the sides.